imgag/ngs-bits/doc/tools/VariantFilterAnnotations.md

 ### VariantFilterAnnotations tool help
-	VariantFilterAnnotations (2018_06-35-ga1d5548)
+	VariantFilterAnnotations (2018_06-59-g24102d3)

 	Filter a variant list in GSvar format based on variant annotations.

-	The filter definition file list one filter per line using the following syntax: name[tab]param1=value[tab]param2=value...
+	The filter definition file lists one filter per line using the following syntax: name[tab]param1=value[tab]param2=value...

 	The order in the filter definition file defines the order in which the filters are applied.